nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

     More accurate, simple dosing with clearer breakdowns and improved safety logic.
 Learn more about the [Bolus Calculator](../../usage/features/bolus-calculator.md).
 - **Reworked Statistics**
     All in-app statistics and graphs have been overhauled and extended.
 Learn more about the [New Statistics Screen](../../usage/features/statistics.md).
-- **Live Activity Widget**
+- **Improved Live Activity Widget**
-    Real-time loop data with optional chart—configurable and tailored to your preferences.
+    Real-time loop data with optional chart—configurable and tailored to your preferences — visible on lockscreen, Watch, and CarPlay.
 Learn more about the [Live Activity Widget](../settings/notifications/live-activity.md).
 - **Live Data on Watch**
     Highly customizable “contact widgets” for glucose, IOB, COB, and more, always visible.
 Learn more about the [Contacts Configuration on Apple Watch](../settings/devices/smart-watch.md#contacts-configuration).
 - **All-New Integrations**